-Wales' Price and Clayton advance to last eight
+Wales' Price and Clayton lose in semi-finals

 Price went into this year's tournament having recently won the inaugural Hungarian Darts Trophy, his fourth European Tour title.

-Despite the Welsh pair's successes in the last year, they began the World Cup as second seeds behind England's Dave Chisnall and 2021 UK Open Champion James Wade.
+Despite the Welsh pair's successes in the last year, they began the World Cup as second seeds behind England's Chisnall and 2021 UK Open Champion Wade.

 Wade, 38, is featuring in the competition for the first time since 2010.